Originally published July 2004

 Also important are conflict analysis, reality testing, costing, and trust building.
 If people are helped to analyze the nature of their conflict with a skilled mediator or facilitator, they may come to understand that the problem is not just the evil enemy, but is rather the social system that they are both caught up in and contributing to.
 They can then develop new approaches for transforming or modifying that social system to get out of the entrenched conflict.

-This kind of thinking is prevalent in many other conflicts as well.
 Whenever one assumes that it is impossible to live with the other, then one has to "get rid of the other," or get rid of oneself.
 The most common example of such an approach is marital divorce.
 The spouse isn't killed, but is pushed away as much as the courts will allow.
 Political secession is another example.
 So too is the attitude that many of the right and the left in the U.S. seem to be taking towards one and other.
 Neither seems willing to share this country on compromise moral grounds; rather each side is trying its hardest to inflict its morals (and hence its policies) on the other, and if they don't like it, they can simply leave.
 (And some--undocumented immigrants--are indeed, being forced to leave.)
 This is into-the-sea framing.

 --Heidi Burgess, June, 2017.